dearhive/MashShare/readme.txt

 * New: Add Dutch language
 * New: Add Brazil language
 * New: Add Indonesia language

+* Fix: Do not remove backslash from custom css
+* Fix: Change general admin class panel-container to a more unique one
+* Fix: Check if image exists before detecting image size for twitter image
+* Fix: Twitter shortcode custom url value is ignored

 = 3.3.4 =
 * Fix: Disabling share count still makes requests to facebook and co.
 Important fix to resolve facebook rate limit issues which result in stuck share count